mikekelly/hal_specification/hal_specification.md

 ```

 #### Link Relations
 Links have a relation (aka. 'rel').
+This can be seen as the semantic -
+the meaning - of a particular link.

-Link rels are the main way of
+Link rels are the main way of distinguishing between a resource's links.

-distinguishing between a resource's links.
-It's basically just a key.
+It's basically just a key within the `_links` hash, associating the link meaning

-Link relations are used as the keys within the `_links` hash:
+(the 'rel') with the link object that contains data like the actual 'href' value:

 ```javascript
 {